Happy7213575574/VPC-Connect/docs/security.md

 This app should be made safe to open-source and share with the civic tech community.

-Values for `API-Key` and credentials for test users are stored in a class called `SensitiveConstants` - which is not included in the repository.
+Values for `API-Key` and credentials for test users are stored in a class called `SensitiveConstants` - which is excluded from the repository by inclusion in the `.gitignore` file.